 Welcome Phantom Cutthroats

-Justin Thomas Eggen is a Father, Award-Winning Poet, 2x Combat Veteran, Student & a native to Palm Beach County FL, who served in the United States Marine Corps from 2008-2012 as a Combat Engineer with 2nd Combat Engineer Battalion, 2nd Marine Division.
+Justin T. Eggen is a Father, 2X Award-Winning Poet, Motivational Speaker, Combat Veteran, and Undergrad Student at Florida Atlantic University.
+He served in the United States Marine Corps from 2008-2012 as a Combat Engineer with 2nd Combat Engineer Battalion, 2nd Marine Division.